microsoft/be-trans-mil/README.md

 setup that our team used, like the names of the AzureML compute clusters, dataset folder, AzureML run IDs, checkpoint names, and others.

+## Disclaimer

+The software described in this repository is provided for research and development use only.
+The software is not intended for use in clinical decision-making or for any other clinical use, and the performance of model for clinical use has not been established.
+You bear sole responsibility for any use of this software, including incorporation into any product intended for clinical use.

 ## Getting Started

 We recommend using VSCode for development.
 You can install VSCode from https://code.visualstudio.com/.